 The Signal Processing Society Education Award honors educators who have made pioneering and significant contributions to signal processing education.
 Nominees shall be judged by a career of meritorious achievement in signal processing education as exemplified by writing of scholarly books and texts, course materials, and papers on education; inspirational and innovative teaching; creativity in the development of new curricula and methodology.
 The prize shall be $1500, a plaque and a certificate, and shall be presented at the Society’s Awards Ceremonies, normally held during ICASSP in the Spring following selection of the winner.
 Current officers and members of the Signal Processing Society Board of Governors and Awards Board are ineligible.
 A board or committee cannot nominate one of its members for the award.
 However, a member of a board or committee can be nominated by another board or committee.
 Current serving members of the Awards Board are ineligible.
 Self-nominations are not accepted or considered.
 Members of the Awards Board and Board of Governors are not permitted to submit nominations.
 However, non-voting Board of Governors members are permitted to submit nominations.
 There shall be an open call for nominations reaching all Society members.
 Nominations will also be solicited from specific boards/committees of the Society, which are the technical committees, editorial boards and the major boards of the Society.
 Nominations may arise from any individual or committee/board.
 Nominations shall be submitted directly to the Society’s Awards Board, who is responsible for vetting all the nominations and ensuring that there are no more than three nominations per award.
 The Awards Board will manage the balloting by the Board of Governors.

-Nominations must be received by the SPS Vice President-Awards and Membership as follows:
+Nominations must be received by the Awards Board Chair as follows: